camall3n/grl/README.md

                         overrides Pi_phi
   --use_memory USE_MEMORY
-                        use memory function during policy eval if set (>0) --use_grad            find policy that minimizes any discrepancies by following gradient
-  --heatmap             generate a policy-discrepancy heatmap for the given
+                        use memory function during policy eval if set (>0) --use_grad USE_GRAD   find policy ("p") or memory ("m") that minimizes any discrepancies by following gradient --heatmap             generate a policy-discrepancy heatmap for the given POMDP
-                        POMDP
   --n_steps N_STEPS     number of rollouts to run